To apply, you must complete the University Graduate School's online application. You must provide the following information in the online application:

 A written statement (1-2 standard printed pages) outlining your goals and interest in pursuing graduate study at Indiana University must be included with your online application.

 Please upload your most recent C.V. or resume in the online application.

 Applicants must include all coursework taken in Mathematics and Economics for their application to be considered complete.
 Please list this information in the section provided within the online application.
 Additionally, for Ph.D. applicants, there are questions regarding funding interest.

 - Three Letters of Recommendation:

 The contact information (including names, street addresses, phone numbers and email addresses) of three people who will submit your letters of recommendation via the online application system.
 The online system will then email your contacts with instructions on how to upload their references online.

 Writing samples are not required.
-We do welcome them, however, and they will be considered as part of your application materials.
-They may be uploaded in the online application or hard copies may be mailed to the Department of Economics.
+However, we do welcome them for the Ph.D. application, and they will be considered as part of your application materials.
+They may be uploaded in the online application.

-The cost for submitting the application for the Ph.D. in Economics is $55 for Domestic Applicants and $65 for International Applicants.
-The application fees are non-refundable.
+The cost for submitting the graduate application is $70.
+The application fee is non-refundable.

 Please have official transcripts sent directly from all undergraduate institutions attended, as well as from any graduate programs (if applicable).